 Avista Utilities expects to continue to be among the industry leaders in performance, value and service in its electric and natural gas utility businesses.
 Avista Utilities expects to continue its modest, yet steady, combined growth of electric and natural gas customers of 2 to 3 percent per year primarily from economic and population growth in its service territory.
-As part of Avista Utilities' strategy to focus on its business in the northwestern United States, in April 2005, the Company completed the sale of its natural gas distribution properties in South Lake Tahoe, California (see "Note 12 of the Notes to Consolidated Financial Statements").
+As part of Avista Utilities' strategy to focus on its business in the northwestern United States, in April 2005, the Company completed the sale of its natural gas properties in South Lake Tahoe, California (see "Note 13 of the Notes to Consolidated Financial Statements").
+This was the Company's only regulated utility operation in California.

 It is Avista Utilities' strategy to own or to have contracts that provide a sufficient amount of electric resources to meet its retail and wholesale energy requirements under a range of operating conditions.
-The availability of Avista Utilities' hydroelectric generation is significantly affected by precipitation, temperatures and other variables.
+Precipitation, temperatures and other variables significantly affect the availability of Avista Utilities' hydroelectric generation.
 Avista Utilities' hydroelectric generation was 95 percent of normal in 2004.
-Based on forecasts as of April 8, 2005, Avista Utilities expects hydroelectric generation will be approximately 83 percent of normal in 2005 assuming normal precipitation for the remainder of the year.
-This expectation may change based upon precipitation, temperatures and other variables.
-The earnings impact of below normal hydroelectric generation is mitigated through power cost deferral and recovery mechanisms in Washington and Idaho.
-The expected reduction in hydroelectric generation is estimated to have a negative effect on operating cash flows of approximately \$25 million from the amount originally forecasted, with approximately \$2.5 million impacting pre-tax earnings.
-Avista Utilities believes that it has adequate liquidity through cash flows generated from operations and funds available under its committed line of credit to meet increased cash requirements for purchased power or fuel as a result of reduced hydroelectric generation.
+Based on actual hydroelectric generation through September 30, 2005 and forecasts of below normal precipitation and streamflows for the remainder of the year, Avista Utilities expects hydroelectric generation will be approximately 94 percent of normal in 2005.
+This may change based upon precipitation, temperatures and other variables during the fourth quarter.
+The earnings impact of below normal hydroelectric generation is mitigated by power cost deferral and recovery mechanisms in Washington and Idaho.
+The expected reduction in hydroelectric generation is not expected to have a significant negative effect on operating cash flows or earnings for 2005 from the amount originally forecasted.
+Including the forecast for 2005, hydroelectric generation has been below normal for 5 of the past 6 years.
+The Company cannot determine if this trend of lower than normal hydroelectric generation will continue in future years.

 Customer loads and resulting revenues are also significantly affected by weather, which causes changes in energy usage from season to season and from month to month within a season.
-Avista Utilities normally experiences its highest retail energy sales during the heating season in the first and fourth quarters of the year.
-Total heating degree days at Spokane, Washington for the three months ended March 31, 2005 (93 percent of normal) were less than the three months ended March 31, 2004 (97 percent of normal).
-As such, electric and natural gas loads and revenues were negatively affected by weather when comparing results for 2005 and 2004.
+Avista Utilities normally experiences its highest total retail (electric and natural gas) energy sales during the heating season in the first and fourth quarters of the year.
+Avista Utilities also experiences high electricity demand for air conditioning during the summer (third quarter).
+The weather was warmer during the winter heating season and colder during the summer cooling season during the nine months ended September 30, 2005 as compared to the corresponding periods of 2004.
+As such, electric and natural gas loads and revenues were negatively affected by weather when comparing year-to-date results for 2005 and 2004.